Cherry-Ko-20/Data_Projects_TripleTen/Megalines-Mobile-Plan-Recommendation-System/README.md

 ## Goal

-Develop a model with the highest possible accuracy
+Megaline, a leading mobile carrier, initiated a project to enhance subscriber satisfaction by recommending personalized mobile plans.
+The objective was to develop a model with the highest possible accuracy to predict whether subscribers should switch to either the 'Smart' or 'Ultra' plan based on their behavior.

 ## Data description